The Ultimate Guide to Double Glazing Condensation

 🔍 Enlarge

-If the physical water droplets sit directly on the side of the glass you can touch from the inside, this is generally not a window fault.
-Instead, it indicates a ventilation issue within the property.
+If the physical water droplets sit directly on the side of the glass you can touch from the inside of your bedroom or kitchen, this is generally not a window fault.
+Instead, it indicates a high-humidity ventilation issue within your property.

 ⚠️ The Health Risk: Black Mould